By John Doht & Paul Zalewski, co-founders of Fathercraft, a company that creates tools and resources for dads who want to be involved.

 - Proper sleeping arrangements are on this list because your baby’s safety depends on it.
 We recommend a crib or bassinet, and strongly advise against co-sleeping (as does the American Academy of Pediatrics).
-We are a huge fan of the Snoo Bassinet, because it rocks your child to sleep and keeps your child safe at night.
-If you choose another crib or bassinet, get a crib safe mattress.
+We are a huge fan of the Snoo Smart Sleeper Bassinet, because it rocks your child to sleep and keeps your child safe at night.
+If you choose another crib or bassinet, we like the Newton Waterproof Crib Mattress.

 - Sleep sacks are a great way to keep your baby snug at night without worrying about having to swaddle correctly.
 We’ll dig in more later, but you should never give your baby a loose blanket, as it can lead to suffocation.